some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-Find messages received with the Unicast Flag set to 1, shall be answered with a unicast response if the last offer was sent less than 1/2 CYCLIC_OFFER_DELAY (for requests/subscribes this is 1/2 CYCLIC_REQUEST_DELAY) ago.
+Find messages received with the Unicast Flag set to 1, shall be answered with a unicast response if the last offer was sent less than 1/2 CYCLIC_OFFER_DELAY ago.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_90